strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/WindowsCLI/WindowsCLI.md

 <pre>A general error occurred that is not covered by a more specific error code.</pre>

 That is OK!
 It means **Defender** was disabled.
 We run the above command to ensure that it is off for this lab.
 It has a sneaky way of turning back on again...

+Next, set a password for the Administrator account that you can remember

+<pre>net user Administrator password1234</pre>

 Now that we disabled **Windows Defender**, we can head back to our **Kali** terminal.